mothur/mothur.github.io/_wiki/mothur_v.1.15.0.md

 feedback.
 We are always curious to hear how people are using the software and what we can do to make input and output more useful.
 Our goal is to help you take raw data and get it into a format that you can use to do science.
-If we aren\'t doing that for you, let us know!
+If we aren't doing that for you, let us know!

 Once again, Pat is thinking about hosting one or two workshops this Spring in the Detroit/Ann Arbor area with a slightly different format.